AshirwadPradhan/Gradient_descent/README.md

-# Gradient_descent
+# Regression from scratch
-Gradient descent from scratch
+1. Implemented Linear regression from scratch.